younglim/developer.gov.sg/collections/_products/categories/blockchain/openattestation/overview.md

 ### Use Cases

-OpenCerts was the first project that leveraged the OpenAttestation framework to provide a convenient way for educational institutions to issue academic certificates, and for students to share with prospective employees.
+[OpenCerts](https://www.developer.tech.gov.sg/products/categories/blockchain/opencerts/overview.html){:target="\_blank"} was the first project that leveraged the OpenAttestation framework to provide a convenient way for educational institutions to issue academic certificates, and for students to share with prospective employees.

-Most recently, OpenAttestation was leveraged for the issuance of HealthCerts.
+Most recently, OpenAttestation was leveraged for the issuance of [HealthCert](https://www.healthcerts.gov.sg){:target="\_blank"}.
 HealthCerts is a set of digital standards and schema for issuing digital COVID-19 certificates that are in line with international standards and the Singapore Government’s requirements.

 The private sector has also applied the OpenAttestation framework internationally, for purposes such as the issuance of academic certificates and a pilot project that helps farmers deliver sustainable cashmere.